 15. Mylopotas (Ios)

-As a plus, there are a couple of beach volleyball courts on the beach so there is something for everyone!
+Mylopotamos is a great beach for young couples and families, but it is perfect for people of all ages.
+Plus, there are a couple of beach volleyball courts on the beach, so there is something for everyone!

 16. Valtos (Parga)

-August is the busiest month for the beach but I have explained thoroughly that August is not the best month to visit Greece.17.
-Simos (Peloponnese)
+However, bear in mind that Parga is not as famous as Santorini.
+For example, most hotels, shops, and restaurants will shut down by the end of September.
+August is the busiest month for the beach, but I have explained thoroughly that August is not the best month to visit Greece.

-In order to access it, you have to take a short ferry from Neapoli port but you will be rewarded with a completely tropical beach with fine golden sand and incredible transparent waters.
+To access it, you must take a short ferry from Neapoli port, but you will be rewarded with a completely tropical beach with fine golden sand and incredible transparent waters.
+This is a wild but very beautiful beach, and Simos camping, which is behind the beach, adds more to the landscape’s wild side, as there are no hotels or restaurants around.

-This is one of the most popular beaches in Corfu so you should expect lots of people in July and August.
+The waters are very clear (as usual), and there is also a small diving spot on some rocks behind the main beach.
+This is one of the most popular beaches in Corfu, so expect lots of people in July and August.

 19. Seychelles (Ikaria)